3D tracking: Camera-based tracking

+Camera-based tracking, also known as optical tracking, uses cameras placed on or around the headset to determine position and orientation based on computer vision algorithms.
+Camera-based 3D tracking systems require a direct line of light without occlusions, otherwise they will receive wrong data.

 Optical tracking can be done either with or without markers.
 Tracking with markers involves targets with known patterns to serve as reference points, and cameras constantly seek these markers and then use various algorithms (for example, POSIT algorithm) to extract the position of the object.
 Markers can be visible, such as printed QR codes, but many use infrared (IR) light that can only be picked up by cameras.
 Active implementations feature markers with built-in IR LED lights which can turn on and off to sync with the camera, making it easier to block out other IR lights in the tracking area.
 Passive implementations are retroreflectors which reflect the IR light back towards the source with little scattering.
 Markerless tracking does not require any pre-placed targets, instead using the natural features of the surrounding environment to determine position and orientation.

 Outside-in tracking

 In this method, cameras are placed in stationary locations in the environment to track the position of markers on the tracked device, such as a head mounted display or controllers.
 Having multiple cameras allows for different views of the same markers, and this overlap allows for accurate readings of the device position.
-The original Oculus Rift utilizes this technique, placing a constellation of IR LEDs on its headset and controllers to allow external cameras in the environment to read their positions.
+The Oculus Rift CV1 utilizes this technique, placing a constellation of IR LEDs on its headset and controllers to allow external cameras in the environment to read their positions.
 This method is the most mature, having applications not only in VR but also in motion capture technology for film.
 However, this solution is space-limited, needing external sensors in constant view of the device.